CHTC/chtc-website-source/_uw-research-computing/osdf-fileXfer-draft.md

 # Data Storage Locations
 The HTC system has two primary locations where users can store files: `/home` and `/staging`.

-The mechanisms behind `/home` and `/staging` that manage data are different and are optimized to handle different file sizes. `/home` is more efficient at managing small files, while `/staging` is more efficient at managing larger files.
+The data management mechanisms behind `/home` and `/staging` that are different and are optimized to handle different file sizes. `/home` is more efficient at managing small files, while `/staging` is more efficient at managing larger files.
 It's important to place your files in the correct location, as it will improve the speed and efficiency at which your data is handled and will help maintain the stability of the HTC filesystem.

 # Understand your file sizes